 Another very important point to know is that you can’t use a muzzleloader that is designed to operate with shotgun primer because the shotgun primer is classed as firearm ammunition and felons cannot own, receive, or use firearm ammunition.

 Felons have been prosecuted for that mistake, so don’t make the same error.

 Remember, these rules refer to federal law.
 You must check if you can legally own a muzzleloader in your state, city, or county.

 Before you go out to shoot your muzzleloader, you should learn how to safely use the gun.
 There’s a lot to learn about loading and using a muzzleloader correctly, and you can get badly hurt if you have an accident because of improper black powder handling and use.

 What Is Black Powder And Can A Felon Legally Use It?

 Black powder (also called gunpowder) is the earliest known type of chemical explosive.
-Traditional black powder has been replaced by nitrocellulose in modern ammunition, and the ammunition used for regular guns contains the propellant, primer and projectile in a convenient casing.
+Traditional black powder has been replaced by nitrocellulose in modern ammunition, and the ammunition used for regular guns contains the propellant, primer, and projectile in a convenient casing.

 Guns that use black powder or black powder substitute, require the separate loading of all the components necessary to fire a shot.

 Can felons use black powder?
-Yes, under federal law “prohibited persons” banned from owning a firearm and firearm ammunition can legally own and use black powder for sporting, recreational, or cultural purposes as long as the amount you hold is less than 50 pounds.
+Yes, under federal law “prohibited persons” banned from owning a firearm and firearm ammunition can legally own and use black powder for sporting, recreational, or cultural purposes as long as the amount they hold is less than 50 pounds.